makyo/writing/work/sawtooth/overclassification/index.md

 * Dani starts talking to her about cataloging
 * They start making up stories to fit into the catalog
 * She makes up a story about Dani
+* Dani starts guessing at her own story, hitching with a guy who takes advantage of her
+* Dani makes up a nicer story for her
 * They fuck
 * Disappears the next day, cold snap coming to an end